boilerrobotics/rover-code/tutorial/README.md

 Note 2: Jetson TX2 only cannot run JetPack SDK newer than version 4.
 The latest JetPack SDK 4 is 4.6.4 which derived from Ubuntu 18.04.
-If you prefer to dig into Jetson and JetPack SDK, you will need to install Ubuntu 18.04 (and ROS Dashing) instead of Ubuntu 22.04.
+If you prefer to dig into Jetson and JetPack SDK, you will need to install Ubuntu 18.04 (and ROS Eloquent) instead of Ubuntu 22.04.

 ### Installation Guide